kvnmtz/create-mob-spawners/README.md

 It needs a minimum rotation speed of 128 RPM and its stress impact depends on the contained mob types max health, so something like an enderman will require a lot more SU than a chicken.

-The spawning area can be configured by right-clicking the block with either an empty hand or a wrench.
+**(NEW!)** The spawning area can be configured by right-clicking the block with either an empty hand or a wrench.

 The Mechanical Spawner can be crafted in a 5x5 Mechanical Crafter grid using this recipe: